deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 ## General Overview

-We'll be comparing the manuscript and periodical versions of "The Yellow Wall-Paper" using Juxta Commons, a collation software.
+We'll be comparing the manuscript and periodical versions of "The Yellow Wall-Paper" using ~~Juxta Commons~~ Diff Checker, a collation software.
 You'll be responsible for transcribing a short portion of the handwritten manuscript in two different forms and then writing an essay that discusses the differences between the two texts and reflects on the experience of transcribing and preparing a text.

 _____